 The staff are willing to support you and your child with this as best we can.

-From 2023 it will not be possible to repeat funded 3 year old kindergarten; once your child has completed this year they will progress to the funded four-year-old program the following year.
+It is no longer possible to repeat funded 3 year old kindergarten; once your child has completed this year they will progress to the funded four year old program the following year.

 During four-year-old kindergarten, your early childhood teacher will assess your child, plan for their move to school and identify any developmental areas that may need particular attention.